Renal Diet Plan with Indian Food

 Potassium

-Potassium is a mineral and its presents in the body naturally. several food items have potassium.Potassium is vital for muscle function and regulating heartbeat.
-It, will improve fluid and electrolyte balance in the blood.It is essnetial for kidney patients to balance their potassium consumption.
-Because consumption of high amount of potassium can lead to muscle weakness, slow pulse irregular heartbeat.
+Potassium is a mineral and it is present in the body naturally.
+Several food items have potassium.Potassium is vital for muscle function and regulating heartbeat.
+It will improve fluid and electrolyte balance in the blood.It is essential for kidney patients to balance their potassium consumption.
+Because consumption of high amounts of potassium can lead to muscle weakness, slow pulse irregular heartbeat.

 You should Limit the consumption of foods high in potassium.
 You should choose fresh fruits and vegetables, and avoid salt intake.